vuejs/test-utils/docs/guide/advanced/async-suspense.md

 })
 ```

 Surprisingly, this fails!
-The reason is although `count` is increased, Vue will not update the DOM until the next event loop "tick.
+The reason is although `count` is increased, Vue will not update the DOM until the next event loop tick.
 For this reason, the assertion (`expect()...`) will be called before Vue updates the DOM.

 :::tip
 If you want to learn more about this core JavaScript behavior, read about the [Event Loop and its macrotasks and microtasks](https://javascript.info/event-loop#macrotasks-and-microtasks).